htmlgxn/ytdl-nfo/README.md

 ```bash
 ERROR: [youtube] <video_id>: Sign in to confirm you’re not a bot.
 This helps protect our community.
 Learn more
 ```
 To fix this, use [Get cookies.txt](https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc) or something similar.
-Export from https://youtube.com/ to a txt file (Export as /cookies.txt) to the parent ytdl_nfo folder, and uncomment this in the src/ytdl_nfo/ytdl_nfo.py file:
+Export from a tab with https://youtube.com/* opened to a txt file (Export as /cookies.txt) to the parent ytdl_nfo folder, and uncomment this in the src/ytdl_nfo/ytdl_nfo.py file:
 ```bash
 #'cookiefile': '../../cookies.txt',
 ```